mufidu/mufidu.com/posts/wordpress.md

 permalink: /wordpress-optimization/
 lang: en
 translation: /optimasi-wordpress/
+featured: true
 ---

 ![wordpress](/img/stephen-phillips-hostreviews-co-uk-sSPzmL7fpWc-unsplash.jpg)

+> This post is written when I was still using Wordpress.
+I'm no longer using it, but I think the experience is still worth sharing and still relevant.

 It's been about a year since I've hosted my blog on Blogger.
 All I need to do is just write and publish.
 I don't need to worry about the configuration because it's all done for me.
 There is not much we can customize in Blogger either.